robertbrodrecht/launchpad/README.md

 To Do For 1.0
 =============

-* Flexible content modules.
+* Flexible content modules and field types.
   * What other modules should be built-in?
-  * Section Navigation
   * Other field types?
-  * Menu selector
 * Add "basic" stylesheet that handles wireframe related things (i.e. Built-in nav classes with drop downs).
 * Add more custom events to JavaScript to aid in development.
 * Anything else that needs to be done to make for easy child themes.
 Child themes are currently not recommended.
   * Probably have the core theme and a child theme.
   * CSS and JS may be part of the second theme.
   * Probably need to use locate_template instead of include.
+* SEO+Social Stuff
+  * Improve edit screen reporting:
+    * Detect keyword in heading, title, url, meta
+    * Limit it 1 keyword?
+    * Add meta and title length counts
+    * Do a preview snippet.
+  * Rel next/previous on pagination
+  * Sitemaps
+  * Noindex, follow on listing pages / Disable in robots.txt for date-based archives
+  * Twitter Cards
+  * Flipboard
-* SEO Stuff
+  * Per-page SEO checklist
 * Do a COMPLETE feature review to make sure everything still works.
+* Decide about re-organizing /lib/

 To Do For 2.0